at-cg/HALE/README.md

 ##  <a name="ack"></a>Acknowledgement

-This work leverages components of the HERRO code, developed by Stanojevic et al. (2024) (bioRxiv, doi:10.1101/2024.05.18.594796).
+This work leverages components of [HERRO](https://github.com/lbcb-sci/herro), developed by Stanojevic et al. (2024).
 While we designed a new algorithm independent of HERRO's deep learning approach, we adopted key preprocessing steps such as Minimap2 alignment, windowing, and post-processing for consensus generation with minimal modifications.